linearregression/predix-rmd-ref-app/README.md

   An Analytic Microservice framework that receives Orchestration requests, resolves data and computes results.
 The analytics can be in the cloud, streaming analytics, against near-data datasources (hadoop, etc), or also at the edge (on Machines outside the cloud).

 ###[FDH Datahandler Service](https://github.com/predixdev/fdh-router-service/tree/master#fdh-router-service)
-  The Federated Data Handler framework retrieves data from any Datasource using a simple Get or Put API.
+  The Federated Data Handler (DataExchange) framework retrieves data from any Datasource using a simple Get or Put API.
 The Analytic framework leverages it to retrieve data and store results.
-FDH can help manage data Get/Put requests that are from distributed, near-data, relational db, public internet, in a file, via other Rest APIs and also at the Edge (on Machines outside the cloud).
+DataExchange can help manage data Get/Put requests that are from distributed, near-data, relational db, public internet, in a file, via other Rest APIs and also at the Edge (on Machines outside the cloud).

 ##Asset Model